Germany is experiencing a continuous growth in renewable power generation, causing an upheaval in the traditional supply chain for electricity.

 Transmission grid operation

-In Germany the maximum voltage transmission grid is largely owned by the four transmission system operators (TSOs), TenneT, 50Hertz, Amprion and TransnetBW, which are responsible for the operation, maintenance and development of their respective sections of the German grid.
+In Germany, the maximum voltage transmission grid is owned by four transmission system operators (TSOs) - TenneT, 50Hertz, Amprion, and TransnetBW -, which are responsible for the operation, maintenance, and development of their respective sections of the grid.
 It is their job to regulate the power supply, including balancing fluctuating power from renewables with more predictable conventional generation.

 Power suppliers must pay the TSOs a “grid fee” for the use of their network, which is ultimately passed on to the consumer.
-This covers infrastructure costs, invoicing and metering and levies including the offshore-liability levy, a levy for CHP plants and the levy for interruptable loads, which is paid to large power consumers to be ready to reduce consumption in times of shortage, with a higher rate being paid should they in fact have to do this.
+This covers infrastructure costs, invoicing and metering and levies, including for combined heat and power (CHP) plants, and the levy for interruptible loads, which is paid to large power consumers for them to be ready to reduce consumption in times of shortage, with a higher rate being paid should they in fact have to do this.
 The grid fee also covers the cost of operating the grid and keeping it stable, including voltage and frequency control.

 The four German transmission grid operators

-Amprion also coordinates load and frequency between the four German control areas and is responsible for coordination of exchange programmes both for the German transmission grid as a whole, and the northern part of the European UCTE interconnected system (Belgium, Bulgaria, Germany, The Netherlands, Austria, Poland, Romania, Slovakia, Czech Republic and Hungary).
+Amprion also coordinates load and frequency between the four German control areas, and is responsible for coordinating exchange programmes both for the German transmission grid as a whole, and for the northern part of the European UCTE (Union for the Coordination of the Transmission of Electricity) interconnected system (Belgium, Bulgaria, Germany, the Netherlands, Austria, Poland, Romania, Slovakia, the Czech Republic, and Hungary).

-50Hertz operates the transmission grid in northern and eastern Germany (approx. 10,000 km), which is directly connected to the grids in neighbouring Poland, Czech Republic and Denmark.
-50Hertz coordinates the interaction of all players of the electricity market in the federal states of Berlin, Brandenburg, Hamburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt and Thuringia.
-Over 40 percent of Germany’s installed wind energy output is located in this region.
+50Hertz operates the transmission grid in northern and eastern Germany (approx. 10,000 km), which is directly connected to the grids in neighbouring Poland, the Czech Republic, and Denmark.
+50Hertz coordinates the interaction of all players in the electricity market in the federal states of Berlin, Brandenburg, Hamburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, and Thuringia.
+Around 40 percent of Germany’s wind installations are located in this region.
 50Hertz is also responsible for connecting offshore wind farms in the Baltic Sea to the German grid.

 Transmission grid planning

-The Bundesnetzagentur provides regulatory oversight to ensure that the grid is available for the use of all market players without discrimination and to keep charges for its use in check.
-It is also responsible for implementing legislation designed to accelerate development of the transmission grid.
+The Federal Network Agency (Bundesnetzagentur) provides regulatory oversight to ensure that the grid is available for use by all market players without discrimination, and to keep charges for its use in check.
+It is also responsible for implementing legislation designed to accelerate the development of the transmission grid.

-Grid expansion planning goes through a series of steps, whereby TSOs propose Network Development Plans that are evaluated, approved and overseen by the Bundesnetzagentur, which must also assess potential environmental impact.
-To accelerate grid expansion, a range of new laws have been put into place since 2009 when the Law on the extension of power lines (EnLAG) came into effect.
-If an expansion project is limited to one state it is the responsibility of state authorities to decide on the corridors for new cables.
-If the project crosses state or international borders, the Transmission Grid Expansion Acceleration Act (NABEG) states that the federal government with help of the Bundesnetzagentur takes on this task.
+To accelerate grid expansion, a range of new laws have been enacted since 2009, when the Power Grid Expansion Act (EnLAG) came into effect.
+If an expansion project is limited to one state, it is the responsibility of that state’s authorities to permit the corridors for new cables.
+If the project crosses state or international borders, the Grid Expansion Acceleration Act (NABEG) stipulates that the federal government, with help of the Bundesnetzagentur, takes on this task.
 This planning is subject to several rounds of public consultation.